 Getting and Keeping Data#

-Data comes in many forms, from many sources - you may get a database dump directly from a project partner, or you may need to scrape data from the web (see Basic Web Scraping).
-Either way, once you've got your hands on some data, you'll need to bring it into a database, and start formatting it in such a way that you can use it for analysis.
+Regardless of what you get, once you've got your hands on some data, you'll need to bring it into a consolidated database, and start formatting it in such a way that you can use it for analysis.
 Command Line Tools will start to come in handy here.
-If your data is in a format that resembles CSV this instructions will be helpful.
-You'll definitely want to keep track of the steps you took to go from raw data to model-ready data (Reproducible ETL).
+If your data is in a format that resembles CSV these instructions will be helpful.